jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 There are conditions under which the medium is not ready for transmission, such as when leaving <abbr title="Low Power Idle">LPI</abbr>.
 In these cases, the PHY may use the *carrier sense* signal to request deference from the MAC until the situation is resolved.
-This is described in Clause 4A.2.3.2.1 and largely amounts to implementing bullets 1-3 of the half duplex logic.
+This is described in Clause 4A.2.3.2.1 and largely amounts to implementing the collision avoidance component of the half duplex logic.
 It should be emphasized that this usage of *carrier sense* is not commonly supported in commercial <abbr>PHY</abbr>s and using it on such devices may result in significant transmission delays.

 ## Autonegotiation